dritter/blog/_posts/howto/2014-06-16-ros-hydro-and-opencv.md

         sudo apt-get install mjpegtools

-4. To test the webcam,
+4. To test the webcam, open a terminal type

+		dmesg

+	after it stops, type

+		lsusb

-open a terminal type dmesg click enter after it stops type lsusb click enter try the cam in by type in guvcview
+	try the cam in by typing in

+		guvcview

 Install Camera Drivers to work with ROS
 ---------------------------------------